hlynch/Biometry2021/docs/Week-1-lecture.md

 INDUCTIVE reasoning:

-A set of specific observations -> A general principle
+A set of specific observations $\rightarrow$ A general principle

 Example: I observe a number of elephants and they were all gray.
 Therefore, all elephants are gray.

 DEDUCTIVE reasoning:

-A general principle -> A set of predictions or explanations
+A general principle $\rightarrow$ A set of predictions or explanations

 Example: All elephants are gray.
 Therefore, I predict that this new (as yet undiscovered) species of elephant will be gray.